Supply chain strategic planning and modeling for decision-support

 Февраль 16, 2023 Anastasiya Malinovskaya

-Successful supply chain management is impossible without proper planning.
-However, the latter is not as easy as it sounds.
-In this blog post you are going to learn about various supply chain planning levels (strategic, tactical, and operational) and dive deeper into strategic planning done with modeling.
+In this blog post, you are going to learn about various supply chain planning challenges on strategic, tactical, and operational levels, and dive deeper into planning done with modeling.

 Contents: